doolin/patentprocessor/README.markdown

 `consolidate.py` to obtain a full set of tables.

-See "Configuriging your environment" below.
+See "Configuring the Preprocessing Environment" below.

 ## Contributing to the Patent Processor Project